HCWHA Mini-Grants

 - City of Frederick - Planning Division: $720 for a historic marker that will demonstrate the history and significance of the Salamander Rock Fire Lookout.

-FY22 awardees
+FY22 Awardees

 - The Catoctin Furnace Historical Society: $5,000 for clear acrylic panel "reconstruction" of the ironmaster's mansion and enslaved workers' housing.